Best Scuba Diving in the World in 2025 - Bluewater Dive Travel

 Non-Diving Activities: Plentiful.
 Hike to waterfalls, snorkel the reefs, or kayak and take in the scenery from the water.
 History buffs should visit the many World War II landmarks to learn how Palau was involved in the conflict and home to one of the most consequential battles in the Pacific.

-Well-regarded as one of the best places to scuba dive in the world, Raja Ampat remains one of our favorite destinations to dive in 2024.
+Well-regarded as one of the best places to scuba dive, Raja Ampat remains one of our favorite destinations to dive in 2025.
 Expect incredible topside scenery with small emerald islands dotting the sea and fascinating endemic species above and below the water.
 Raja Ampat liveaboards are ideal for divers to cover more dive sites, and resorts are popular with divers, snorkelers, and non-divers alike.

 Nestled in the heart of the Indo-Pacific Coral Triangle, the remote Raja Ampat island chain celebrates the richest marine diversity in the world, making it one of our top Indonesian photography destinations.
 Expect to be awestruck by the sheer number and variety of medium to large fish, great macro, and regular shark and manta sightings among the vibrant hard and soft coral reefs.